hasura/sphinx-graphiql/README.md

 This is a GraphiQL plugin for Sphinx that lets you make GraphQL queries from your docs.

-We built this for documenting our [graphql engine](https://hasura.io/) queries.
+We built this for documenting [Hasura graphql engine's](https://hasura.io/) API.
 Check it out in action [here](https://docs.hasura.io/0.15/graphql/manual/queries/nested-object-queries.html).

 ![example](https://raw.githubusercontent.com/hasura/sphinx_graphiql/master/assets/sphinx-graphiql-example.png)